syncfusion-content/wpf-docs/wpf/SfTreeGrid/Selection.md

 ## Changing enter key behavior

 By default, while pressing Enter key, the current cell will be moved to next focused cell in the same column.
-You can change the Enter key behavior by overriding [ProcessKeyDown](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowSelectionController~ProcessKeyDown.html)method in selection controller.
+You can change the Enter key behavior by overriding [ProcessKeyDown](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowSelectionController~ProcessKeyDown.html) method in selection controller.
 In this method you have to create new [KeyEventArgs](https://msdn.microsoft.com/en-us/library/system.windows.input.keyeventargs) which refers the Tab key and processes the Tab key action.

 {% tabs %}